elkouhen/opa-repo/README.md

 | Ensure use of images from validated repos  | [link to policy](ensure-only-validated-repo/ensure-only-validated-repo.rego)  |
 | Forbid run as root  | [link to policy](forbid-run-as-root-user/forbid-run-as-root-user.rego)  |

 ## Policies in Kubernetes

+* Define a policy template (called ContraintTemplate in Gatekeeper's vocabulary)
+* Deploy it to Kubernetes
+* Apply the policy template (called Constraint)

-### Policy Definition
+### Policy Template

-Each policy is composed of two parts.
+Each policy template is composed of two parts.

 The first part is the rego file.